 In Glandford, just south of Holt, is a pearl among museums — the tiny Shell Museum houses the collection of shells amassed over 60 years by Sir Alfred Jodrell, late of Bayfield Hall.
 Here are shells of every hue from all corners of the earth, and amongst them intriguing little curios diligently catalogued with evocative stories.

 In the same vicinity is Letheringsett Watermill, awarded top tourist attraction in North Norfolk year after year.
-This is a working water-powered mill producing wholewheat flour from locally grown wheat — you can buy their flour and muesli in Walsingham Farms Shop.
+This is a working water-powered mill producing wholewheat flour from locally grown wheat.

 Go further on to Cromer to enjoy the RNLI’s Henry Blogg Museum, telling the story of the man who saved 873 people from the sea in his long career as coxswain of the Cromer lifeboats.
 There are displays covering almost 200 years of RNLI history and Henry Blogg’s dog, Monte, leads younger visitors through the story.